Walnut Breakfast Smoothie

 Vanilla protein powder: You can use any protein powder you like the taste of.
 To keep this recipe vegan friendly, be sure to use a plant-based.
 To keep this recipe paleo friendly, be sure to use a grain-free and dairy-free protein powder.

-Almond milk: Any non-dairy milk will work great in this recipe.
-I used almond milk, but you can also use cashew milk instead.
+Milk: Any milk will work!
 For a nut-free option try hemp milk or oat milk.
 If you like a thinner consistency in your smoothies, add more milk.

-Rolled oats: Adding some whole rolled oats helps to bump up the fiber in this recipe.
-It also helps give this smoothie it’s banana walnut muffin flavor.
+Rolled oats: Adding some whole rolled oats helps thicken the smoothie, and also helps give this smoothie it’s banana walnut muffin flavor.
 Be sure to used gluten-free oats to keep this recipe gluten-free.
 And omit the oats entirely for a paleo-friendly version.

 Cinnamon: Since it’s a classic baking spice, cinnamon also helps give this smoothie it’s banana bread muffin flavor.
 If you don’t like or don’t have cinnamon, you can omit it.